 Now that we’ve covered some of the things you need to consider when buying a new ping pong table we’ll now review our best rated ones in each category.
 If you’re looking for the outdoor ping pong table reviews keep scrolling down.

-The JOOLA Motion (also known as the JOOLA Rally TL) table tennis table is our number one choice for best table tennis table in 2020.
+The JOOLA Tour 2500 table tennis table is our number one choice for the best table tennis table.
 If you look at our most recommended tables, you’ll see that JOOLA know what they’re doing when it comes to making an indoor ping pong table (three of our top-rated ones are all from JOOLA).
-The Motion 18 is our favorite option if you’re looking to get an affordable yet quality table that even the pros would be happy with.
+The Tour 2500 is our favorite option if you’re looking to get an affordable yet quality table that even the pros would be happy with.

 It folds up for personal playback mode to practice on your own and for storing it when not in use.
 To move it around it has eight casters wheels (four on each of the two halves) that lock in place to ensure it’s safe and won’t shift.
 If you have an uneven floor you can use the leg levellers to ensure a level playing experience.